billmcmillin/refine/README.md

 3. The data must be saved in csv format with UTF-8 encoding.
 4. To convert a csv to UTF-8 encoding, you can use the encode-utf8.rb in this repository with ```./encode-utf8.rb infile.csv outfile.csv```

+###Pre-cleaning the data
+* Seriously?!?!
+Yes.
+These tools will do a great job on the data we give it, but the phrase 'garbage in, garbage out' applies to most steps of this process.
+* Lc-reconcile has greater accuracy when the names we feed it are in inverse order and have no associated dates
+* If the raw data needs to be pre-cleaned there are a few scripts in this repo that may help

 ###Import
 1. In OR, browse to your file and click 'next.'
 2. Make sure the encoding is UTF-8.